 Also located inside the complex is the Temple of the Emerald Buddha.

 Photography wasn't allowed inside the temple, we even have to remove our shoes before we enter.

 Another breathtaking structure is the Chakri Maha Prasat Hall.

 At this point, it started to rain that we hid inside one of the museums for almost an hour.
 We went for a late lunch outside the Tha Thien Pier (N8) before we went to our next stop.

 Located at the back of the Grand Palace Complex is Wat Pho, also known as the Temple of the Reclining Buddha.
-Entrance fee is 100 Baht (Php 136), inclusive of free bottle of drinking water.
+The entrance fee is 100 Baht (Php 136), inclusive of a free bottle of drinking water.

 Like at the Temple of Emerald Buddha, you will be required to take your shoes off as you enter to see the Reclining Buddha, but here you will be lent a shoe bag so you can carry your shoes inside the temple.

 The Reclining Buddha is 15 meters high and 43 meters long, which makes it a bit difficult to fit in a photo. :P

 Behind the Buddha are 108 bronze bowls, where you can drop coins for good fortune.
 Don't worry if you don't have coins with you, as there is a counter that can exchange your bills to coins.